 - 1) Dilute 27 fl. oz.
 (800 ml) of the recommended cleaner Hoshizaki "Scale Away" or "LIME-A-WAY" (Economics Laboratory, Inc.) with 5 gal.
-(19 l) of warm water. - 2) Remove all ice from the evaporator and the storage bin. - Note: To remove cubes on the evaporator, turn off the power supply and turn it on after 3 minutes.
-The harvest cycle starts and the cubes will be removed from the evaporator. - 3) Turn off the power supply. - 4) Remove the front panel and then remove the insulation panel by first removing the thumbscrew, lifting the panel slightly and pulling it toward you. - 5) Drain the water tank by removing the rubber cap covering the overflow pipe in the water tank.
-Remove the overflow pipe by turning it counterclockwise.
-See Fig. 3.
+(19 l) of warm water. - 2) Remove all ice from the evaporator and the storage bin.
+Note: To remove cubes on the evaporator, turn off the power supply and turn it on after 3 minutes.
+The harvest cycle starts and the cubes will be removed from the evaporator.

+- 3) Turn off the power supply. - 4) Remove the front panel and then remove the insulation panel by first removing the thumbscrew, lifting the panel slightly and pulling it towards you. - 5) Remove the cap located on the front bottom part of the ice dropping hole.
+Drain the water tank.
+See Fig. 4. - 6) Replace the cap in its correct position.
+Be careful not to cross thread it.